 The Company has an at-the-market offering program for its common stock (the "Common Stock ATM Program" and, together with the Preferred Series A ATM Program, as defined below, the "ATM Programs") pursuant to which it may offer through one or more sales agents and sell from time to time up to \$50.0 million of its common stock.
-In November 2022, the Company entered into amendments to the existing At Market Issuance Sales Agreements, increasing the aggregate offering price to up to an aggregate of \$100.0 million of its common stock at prices prevailing at the time, subject to volume and other regulatory limitations.
-As of June 30, 2023, approximately \$16.8 million was remaining under the Common Stock ATM Program.
-During the three-month period ended June 30, 2023, the Company issued and sold 1,288,112 shares of common stock under the Common Stock ATM Program.
-The shares were sold at a weighted average price of \$5.10 per share for gross proceeds of approximately \$6.6 million before fees of approximately \$131,000.
-During the six-month period ended June 30, 2023, the Company issued and sold 3,428,112 shares of common stock under the Common Stock ATM Program.
+In November 2022, the Company entered into amendments to the existing At Market Issuance Sales Agreements, increasing the aggregate offering price to up to an aggregate of \$10.00 million of its common stock at prices prevailing at the time, subject to volume and other regulatory limitations.
+As of September 30, 2023, approximately \$16.8 million was remaining under the Common Stock ATM Program.
+During the three-month period ended September 30, 2023, the Company did not issue or sell any shares of common stock under the Common Stock ATM Program.
+During the nine-month period ended September 30, 2023, the Company issued and sold 3,428,112 shares of common stock under the Common Stock ATM Program.
 The shares were sold at a weighted average price of \$5.68 per share for gross proceeds of approximately \$19.5 million before fees of approximately \$389,000.
 During the year ended December 31, 2022, the Company issued and sold 5,212,841 shares of common stock under the Common Stock ATM Program.
-The shares were sold at a weighted average price of \$6.50 per share for aggregate gross proceeds of approximately \$33.9 million before fees of approximately \$677,000.
+The shares were sold at a weighted average price of \$6.50 per share for aggregate gross proceeds of approximately \$33.9 million before fees of approximately \$77,000.

 The Company also has an at-the-market offering program for its Series A Preferred Stock (the "Preferred Series A ATM Program") pursuant to which it may offer through one or more sales agents and sell from time to time up to \$35.0 million of its Series A Preferred Stock at prices prevailing at the time, subject to volume and other regulatory limitations.
-During the three and six-month periods ended June 30, 2023 and the year ended December 31, 2022, the Company did not issue and sell any shares of Series A Preferred Stock pursuant to the Preferred Series A ATM Program.
+During the three and nine-month periods ended September 30, 2023 and the year ended December 31, 2022, the Company did not issue and sell any shares of Series A Preferred Stock pursuant to the Preferred Series A ATM Program.

 In September 2019, the Company initiated a share repurchase program that allows for the repurchase of up to an aggregate of \$10.0 million of its common stock.
 Shares may be repurchased from time to time through privately negotiated transactions or open market transactions, pursuant to a trading plan in accordance with Rules 10b5-1 and 10b-18 under the Exchange Act or by any combination of such methods.
 The manner, price, number and timing of share repurchases are subject to a variety of factors, including market conditions and applicable SEC rules.
 The share repurchase program does not require the purchase of any minimum number of shares, and, subject to SEC rules, purchases may be commenced or suspended at any time without prior notice.
-During the three and six-month periods ended June 30, 2023 and the year ended December 31, 2022, the Company did not repurchase any common stock pursuant to the repurchase program.
+During the three and nine-month periods ended September 30, 2023 and the year ended December 31, 2022, the Company did not repurchase any common stock pursuant to the repurchase program.